-- Once you are registered in the online system, you will be able to access the online application. - Review these guidelines to make sure your organization or collective and proposed activities are eligible before you apply.
-Contact the Program Advisor if you have any questions.
+- Once you are registered in the online system, you will be able to access the online application. - We encourage you to read through these guidelines to make sure your organization and activities are eligible before you apply.
+Contact a Program Advisor if you have questions.